MARS-UVA/exercises/README.md

           - Task 3: integer number
           - Task 4-8: does NOT ake any argument
 - Java:
-     * In JavaExercises/src, execut javac *.java
+     * In JavaExercises/src, execute javac *.java
      * Execute java [ClassName] to execute the program (Your class should be Main but you can run the other classes)

 # Python Exercises